 THEMIS.COG: Theoretical and Empirical Modelling of Identities and Attitudes in Collaborative Groups

-The research project THEMIS.COG investigates social and psychological mechanisms of self-organised cooperation.
+The THEMIS.COG research project investigates social and psychological mechanisms of self-organised cooperation.

 The project team is interdisciplinary and international.
-In addition to the Potsdam sub-project, which focuses primarily on self-organised innovation processes, experts from the fields of sociology (USA) and computer science (Canada) are represented.
+In addition to the Potsdam sub-project, which focuses primarily on self-organised innovation processes, experts from the fields of sociology (USA) and computer science (Canada) are also represented.

 The Digging into Data Challenge funding programme, in which the project is funded, supports projects that apply large-scale digital data analysis techniques in the research field of social sciences and humanities.